maiksicks/arduino-pwmcontroller/README.md

 # arduino-pwmcontroller
 This library can fade PWM pins without blocking your code.
 No watchdog timers are used.

+## Installation
+Simply download this repository and put the `arduino-pwmcontroller-master` folder into your `Arduino/libraries` folder.

 ## Usage
 First, include the library in your sketch:
 ```